gitter-lab/SINGE/README.md

 Gene regulatory network reconstruction from pseudotemporal single-cell gene expression data.
 Standalone MATLAB implementation of the SINGE algorithm.
-This code has been tested on MATLAB R2014b and R2018a on Linux operating systems.
+This code has been tested on MATLAB R2018a on the Linux operating system.

+The software was formerly called SCINGE and has been renamed as **SINGE**.

 ## Citation